DV

 Overview

-ITOT and VTI are both broad-market U.S. stock ETFs tracking nearly identical universes—ITOT follows the S&P Total Market Index while VTI tracks the CRSP US Total Market Index.
-Both charge 0.03% annually and deliver quarterly dividends around 1%.
-The key practical difference is scale: VTI holds $1.99 trillion in assets versus ITOT's $79.6 billion, and VTI has been operating 3.5 years longer.
+ITOT and VTI are nearly identical broad-market U.S. equity ETFs that track different total-market indexes—ITOT follows the S&P Total Market Index, while VTI tracks the CRSP US Total Market Index.
+Both charge 0.03% in expenses and distribute dividends quarterly, making them functionally interchangeable for most investors seeking low-cost total-market exposure.
+The critical distinction is scale: VTI operates at $654B in assets versus ITOT's $91.4B, and VTI has a three-year head start in inception date.

 How they differ